 You can’t talk about Christmas decorations without discussing classic salt dough ornaments.
 All you need to make the dough is flour, salt, and water.
 Create shapes with cookie cutters before baking in the oven.
 Once they’re cool, decorate them with paint.

 If you adore the look and smell of a fresh evergreen wreath but hate the price, you’re in luck.
 Creating a wreath is easy with the help of a straw wreath form and U-pins.
 Simply gather evergreen greenery, cut the branches into smaller pieces, and pin the bundles to the wreath.
 You can also use floral wire to help secure the branches to the wreath.
 Keep the holiday spirit alive post–craft session by reading one of these Christmas books.

 Pine cone Santas

 These darling little Santas are easy to put together with pre-made mini hats that you can pick up at the craft store.
 Paint the tips of pine cones white and let them dry.
 Pop on the mini Santa hats, and they’re ready to go!

 Evergreen branch arrangement

 Use those leftover branches that were trimmed off your fresh Christmas tree to make a simple tabletop arrangement.
-Line a decorative pot with a plastic insert, then add soaked floral foam.
-Insert the branches into the form at varying heights.
-The branches will stay fresh and not dry out as long as the floral foam stays moist.
-If you really want to get into the holiday spirit, here are 11 DIY ways to make your home smell like Christmas.
+Line a decorative pot with a plastic insert, add soaked floral foam, and insert the branches into the form at varying heights.
+Keep crafting with these gift wrapping ideas.